kedacore/keda-docs/content/docs/2.12/operate/events.md

 metadata:
   name: {cloud-event-name}
 spec:
   clusterName: {cluster-name} #Optional.
-Will be used in source/subject
+Will be used in source/subject.
+And a "default" value will be set if this value is empty
   destination:
     http:
       uri: http://foo.bar